-13.0.1 The Council will request fees to cover monitoring S106 agreements.
-This includes requesting payments, ensuring transfer and/or expenditure of money, and keeping/publishing records of developer contributions in line with the regulations.
-Monitoring of S106 is a time-consuming tasks that can remain ongoing for the best part of a decade in many instances.

-13.0.2 The Council will seek 2.5% of the value of the contributions being monitoring with a minimum of £750 and a cap of £25,000.
-This is considered a fair cost that will reflect the value of the S106 agreement and will not affect the viability of a scheme.
+- 13.1 The Council will reserve the right to request monitoring fees for chasing payments, ensuring transfer and/or expenditure of money and keeping/publishing records of developer contributions in line with the regulations.
+Monitoring of S106 can be a time consuming tasks that is ongoing for the best part of a decade in many instances. - 13.2 The Council will seek 2.5% of the value of the contributions being monitoring with a minimum of £750 and a cap of £25,000.
+This is considered a fair cost that will reflect the value of the \$106 agreement and will not affect the viability of a scheme.